sahib/rmlint/docs/rmlint.1.rst

     Only consider those files as duplicates that have the same content and the same modification time (mtime) within a certain window of *T* seconds.
     If *T* is 0, both files need to have the same mtime.
 For *T=1* they may differ one second and so on.
-If the window is negative, the mtime of duplicates will not be considered.
+If the window size is negative, the mtime of duplicates will not be considered.

+    However, with three (or more) files, the mtime difference between two duplicates can be bigger than the mtime window *T*, i.e. several files may be chained together by the window.
+Example: If *T* is 1, the four files fooA (mtime: 00:00:00), fooB (00:00:01), fooC (00:00:02), fooD (00:00:03) would all belong to the same duplicate group, although the mtime of fooA and fooD differs by 3 seconds.

 :``--with-fiemap`` (**default**) / ``--without-fiemap``: